-With extensive experience of higher education, Sally works with a diverse range of both public and private sector organisations.
+With extensive experience of the university sector, Sally works with a diverse range of both public and private sector organisations working with mainly senior leaders and executive teams.
 She has a particular interest in women's leadership development, utilising emotional intelligence and developing resilience.
-At the University of Cambridge, Institute of Continuing Education Sally is currently Course Director for the Coaching Certificate, teaches on the Diploma in Coaching and runs the Coaching Skills for Managers day school.
-Her teaching style embraces experiential learning combining academic grounding with the development of practical real world skills.
-The diversity, enthusiasm and engagement of the students make teaching on these programmes a joy.
+At the University of Cambridge, Institute of Continuing Education Sally is currently Course Director for the Coaching Certificate, teaches on the Diploma in Coaching and runs the Coaching Skills for Managers Day School.